PengKuang/team_scalable_timeseries/report.md

 Running the ensemble on our own computer (laptop without GPUs `use_gpu = False`) , we see that we get best scaling by setting $N$ as the number of CPU cores.
 We set `local_mode = True`, otherwise the master node (i.e. the only node) will not work.

 In our main training function (where each node is working) we make use `local_rank = int(os.environ["LOCAL_RANK"])`.
 This retrieves which node that is working and in a very simple way we can collect the correct partition and model.
 Similarly, the model parameters are saved based on their `local_rank` to know which node it belongs to.

-## Discussion

-TODO: create actual ensemble / add proof of scalability / add check for node imbalance

-Neural networks in general and autoencoders can have surprisingly good out-of-sample performance, meaning that even if an autoencoder has not seen a type of anomalous time series, it could still reconstruct the anomalous time series.
-This in turn results in a low reconstruction performance, meaning that we do not detect the anomaly.
-For medical applications, one could ask, given this, if it is reasonable to still use autoencoders for anomaly detection purposes.
-On the one hand, a human interpreting ECG time series can also make mistakes, but on the other, the by some perceived objectivity of deep learning based methods could mean that life-threatening diseases are never diagnosed, and the patient is sent home, because "the computer is objective and cannot lie".

 ## Final notes: